apecloud/kubeblocks/docs/release_notes/template.md

 We would like to extend our appreciation to all contributors who helped make this release happen.

+**Breaking changes**
+* Refactored ConfigTemplate related API, affected following APIs:
+    - ClusterDefinition
+    - ClusterVersion
+* Existing APIs will no longer be functional, please make sure you have removed the deprecated APIs and transformed CRDs before upgrade.
+Please refer to the upgrade notes under this release notes.

 **Highlights**
   * Automatic pod container environment variables updates:
     * [NEW] KB_POD_FQDN - KubeBlock Cluster component workload associated headless service name, N/A if workloadType=Stateless.